OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card effect using only CSS.
-No JavaScript is required!
-This effect involves a card that expands to reveal more content when hovered over, providing a smooth and engaging user experience.
-We'll leverage CSS transitions and transforms to achieve this.
+This document details the creation of an expanding card effect using only CSS.
+This effect involves a card that expands smoothly when hovered over, revealing additional content.
+We'll utilize CSS transitions and transforms for a smooth and elegant animation.

 **Description of the Styling:**

-The card uses a simple design with a background color and padding.
-The key to the expanding effect lies in the use of CSS transitions on the `transform` and `box-shadow` properties.
-On hover, the card scales up slightly, creating an expanding animation.
-Simultaneously, a subtle box shadow appears, adding depth and highlighting the interaction.
+The card will initially show a title and a small preview image.
+On hover, the card will smoothly expand horizontally, revealing a larger image and a detailed description.
+We will achieve this without any JavaScript, solely relying on CSS transitions and the `:hover` pseudo-class.

 **Full Code:**